osg-htc/docs/docs/common/registration.md

 To register a new resource, follow the instructions below:

-1. Find the facility, site, and resource group for your resource.
+1. Find the facility, site, and resource group for your resource in the [topology repository](https://github.com/opensciencegrid/topology/tree/master/) under this directory structure:
+   `topology/<FACILITY>/<SITE>/<RESOURCE GROUP>.yaml`.
    When searching for these, keep in mind that case and spaces matter.

     - If you do not have a facility, contact <mailto:help@opensciencegrid.org> for help.